mjn5246/443-Assignment-2/README.md

 I accept the master password if it is not longer than 32 bytes.

-3. When the user enters an invalid master password or if the two passwords do not match, I change "return &wallet" to "os.Exit(0)".
-Because previously, I found that even if the user enters an invalid password, a new file will still be created (it is wierd, ummmm).
+3. When the user enters an invalid master password or if the two passwords do not match, I change "return &wallet" to "return nil".

+12/3/2017 1 pm
+Added hmac to "create" and "create" now writes output to a file.
+The hmac uses Sha1 as the hash function, and master password as the key.
+The result of hmac is encoded using base64.